cliffordEmmanuel/Exploring_Data_Engineering/basic_web_scraping/readme.md

 # Web Scrapping without an API
-This script provides scrapes an eccomerce platform: [tonaton](https://tonaton.com/en) for ads on electronic devices.
+This script scrapes an e-comerce platform: [tonaton](https://tonaton.com/en) for ads on electronic devices.
 Results are saved into a csv file for further analysis.

 *Tools used:*
 - **jupyter lab**